Dejauxvue/AnnoCalculatorServer/README.txt

 Limitations and known issues:
 	- works only for 1920x1080 resolution
-	- only for english language
+	- need template icons for other population types than farmers